camptocamp/ceph-rbd-backup/README.md

 `-h` or `--help` displays a standard _usage_ screen.

-If `--image IMAGE` is specified, only this particular image is used, istead of all the images found in the production Cluster or mounted on a server.
+If `--image IMAGE` is specified, only this particular image is used, instead of all the images found in the production Cluster or mounted on a server.
 This affects all three actions `snapshot`, `replicate`, and `check`.